SystemSourcer/MONI/README.md

 Instead of using [Tkinter](https://docs.python.org/fr/3/library/tkinter.html) to design a local GUI, the decision was made to to work with HTML.
 This enabels a multi-user environment within a local network.

 ## Getting Started

 ### Build Docker image:
-Open a terminal in the cloed Git repo folder or cd in it.
+Open a terminal in the cloned Git repo folder or cd in it.
 Then execute:
 ```bash
 docker build -t moni ./